 Departs: December 7th, 2019 Tour Dates & Pricing

-Discover Iceland’s best-known national treasures, mystical northern lights, ancient sagas, and unique traditions.
-Iceland is a land of fire and ice with ancient volcanoes, and grandiose glaciers.
+Discover the best-known national treasures, mystical northern lights, ancient sagas, and unique traditions.
+Iceland is a land of fire and ice with ancient volcanoes and grandiose glaciers.
 Tour the “Golden Circle,” packed with jaw-dropping landscapes and natural wonders including Gullfoss Waterfall, Geysir Hot Springs, and Thingvellir National Park, a UNESCO World Heritage Site.
 Cruise Breidafjordur Bay and taste shellfish picked from pristine waters.
-We’ll also visit the famous rejuvenating geothermal spa Blue Lagoon, tour the capital of Reykjavik, stroll the halls of the National Museum of Iceland, and each evening we’ll search the night sky for magical auroras.
+We will also visit the famous rejuvenating geothermal spa Blue Lagoon, tour the capital of Reykjavik, stroll the halls of the National Museum of Iceland, learn about the northern lights and how to photograph them at Aurora Reykjavik, and search the night sky for magical auroras.

 Hosted By: Jack Corrigan